If you can't see the main menu at the top of the page, you can click any of the main menu headings here:

 Lesson Planning

-It is not necessary to have a teacher's guide that has different instructions for each teaching day.
+It is not necessary to have a teacher's guide that has different instructions for each teaching day or week.
 The daily teaching sequence for a particular level is always the same.
 The teacher simply inserts the new alphabet letter, phonics pattern, or syllable pattern for the day into the daily lesson plan.
-This allows the students to feel very secure because they know what to expect during each learning period.
+This allows the students to feel very secure because they know exactly what to expect during each learning period.
 Lessons can proceed quickly and efficiently.
 This process maintains student interest and creates a high level of success.

 Pacing